Scanisaurus: In popular culture

-A fountain by the name Scanisaurus was constructed in Bromölla, a town close to Ivö, by artist Gunnar Nyland in 1971.
+A fountain by the name Scanisaurus was constructed in Bromölla, a town close to Ivö, by artist Gunnar Nylund in 1971.
 The fountain depicts two plesiosaurs, one male and one female, sunbathing on a rock on the ancient Ivö island.
 The sculptures are made of around 3000 parts of shaped ceramics on bodies made of reinforced concrete.
 Locally in Sweden, plesiosaurs and Scanisaurus in particular are often referred to as "svanödlor" ("swan lizards") or "svanhalsödlor" ("swan-neck lizards").